Search

 Whether you commute to an office or work remotely, having a good morning routine will provide a base for a successful day.
 If your day starts in a “go-go-go state”, that could be impacting how you are feeling throughout the day.
 Making the time to write out what your morning routine currently looks like can provide insight into adjustments that can be made to help you start your day off with better self-care practices.
 Here are some considerations to try to add to your morning routine:

-• Stretching or light exercise to help get your physical body ready for the day
+• Stretching or light exercise to help get your physical body ready for the day.

 • Drink a glass of water or your preferred beverage to help with hydration.

-• Prepare for the day by journaling or creating a to-do list (written, phone notes, mental list) to build motivation and focus for the day’s priorities.
+• Prepare for the day by journaling or creating a to-do list (written, phone notes, and/or mental list) to build motivation and focus for the day’s priorities.

 • Prepare healthy meals and include foods you enjoy to provide your body with nourishment and energy to meet the day ahead.

-• Practice mindful activities, such as meditation, yoga, or reading, to clear your mind and reduce stress at the start of your day.
+• Practice mindful activities — such as meditation, yoga, or reading — to clear your mind and reduce stress at the start of your day.

 Evening Routine